 About the Capstone Seminar

 The seminar is intended to assist the student by sharing ideas amongst the cohort, by trouble shooting the process, and by monitoring progress.
 Research techniques will be shared.
 The seminar will also help students prepare to present an oral report on their work where they share their results with an audience of peers.
 The forums may vary (we prefer GREAT DAY), but the presentation should meet the oral presentation standards of your discipline.
 Mentors are welcome to attend meetings of the Capstone Seminar.

-Students usually enroll in Honr 393 for three credits in each of the two semesters of their senior year, though the number of credits per semester can vary (as long as the total is six).
-In most cases the grade in the first semester may be "satisfactory progress."
+Students usually enroll in HONR 393 for three credits in each of the two semesters of their senior year, though the number of credits per semester can vary (as long as the total is six).
+In most cases the grade in the first semester will be "satisfactory progress."
 The final grade of the second semester is then applied to all six hours.
-Some students prefer to register for each semester separately.
-These students receive a separate grade for each semester.
-With the recent shift College-wide to an online registration process for directed studies, all students must remember to re-register for the second semester.
-All independent study forms must be signed by the mentor and one of the directors.
+Some students prefer to receive a separate grade for each semester.
+With the recent shift College-wide to an online registration process for directed studies, all students must remember to re-register for the second semester of the project.

-We hope that this gives you a better overview of the Capstone Process.
+We hope that this gives you a better overview of the Capstone process.
 Please feel free to call one of us if any questions arise.
 We hope to maintain frequent contact with all the students who are working with you.
-At the end of this document, you will find a sample of recent Capstone Projects.

 David Levy email@example.com X5231